Intro: LightInThe Box Reviews | Is LightInTheBox Safe?

 While there are still plenty of disgruntled customers if you scroll through any site featuring Light In The Box reviews, you’ll also find many people who were completely satisfied with their purchases and the customer service.

-Overall, many of the people who were pleased with their purchase seemed to be purchasing smaller items: various clothing items, wigs, accessories or small electronics.
+Overall, many of the people who were pleased with their purchase seemed to be purchasing various clothing items, LightInTheBox wigs, watches, or small consumer electronics.

 How Does Shipping Work? | LightInTheBox Review